Small Telecom Italia investors call for Brazil unit merger, not sale

 In August Oi announced that it had hired Grupo BTG Pactual to act as its representative and develop plans for a possible purchase of Telecom Italia’s stake in TIM Participações.

 Telecom Italia’s board will meet on Thursday to approve quarterly results.
-The Rome-based company owns about 67 percent of TIM Participações, Brazil’s No. 2 wireless carrier.
+The Rome-based company owns about 67 percent of TIM Participações, Brazil’s No. 2 wireless carrier (1 US dollar = 2.5081 Brazilian real) (Reporting by Agnieszka Flak and Danilo Masoni; editing by Keiron Henderson)